Lee Dixon: Media career

-He also worked as a regular pundit for the BBC on Match of the Day 2 as well as appearing on Score, and Football Focus before leaving the BBC to join ITV Sport in July 2012.
-At ITV he teamed up with pundit and former player Roy Keane.
+He also worked as a regular pundit for the BBC on Match of the Day 2, as well as appearing on Score and Football Focus before leaving the BBC to join ITV Sport in July 2012.

 From 2013, he has been the co-lead commentator with Graeme Le Saux for the Premier League on NBC Sports, working alongside Arlo White (until summer 2022) and Peter Drury (since summer 2022).
 He has also contributed to the network's Premier League Download program.

 In 2018, he co-commentated UEFA Champions League matches in the video game by EA Sports, FIFA 19 alongside Derek Rae.
 This partnership continued in the 2019 game, FIFA 20 with inclusion of him also commentating some 'default' games (kick off, tournament, career and Ultimate Team modes) alongside Derek Rae once again as well in FIFA 21.
-However, he is replaced by Stewart Robson in FIFA 22.
+However, he was replaced by Stewart Robson in FIFA 22.

 Personal life

 In retirement, Dixon has concentrated on several business interests including the former Riverside Brasserie, now the Mediterranevm at Bray, in Bray, Berkshire, originally with his friend Heston Blumenthal.

 In 2010, he became "completely hooked" on cycling, and goes riding two or three times a week, after Lawrence Dallaglio persuaded him to take part in the 'Dallaglio Cycle Slam' during the Six Nations Championship in February that year, raising money for Sport Relief.
 They raised over £986,000 for the charity.

-Prior to 2013, Dixon adopted a Southern Boobook owl at the Kirkleatham Owl Centre in Middlesbrough, naming it "Hooty McOwlface".
+Prior to 2013, Dixon adopted a Southern Boobook owl at the Kirkleatham Owl Centre in Redcar, naming it "Hooty McOwlface".
 The name of the owl went viral in 2013, influencing the subsequent naming of the National Oceanography Center's new autonomous underwater vehicle as Boaty McBoatface.